pabtomas/flagbox/README.md

 Did you ever see those typed commands in a terminal?
 Whatever your answer, I am convinced that you find it ambiguous and not friendly-user.
 You are right:
-*flagbox* was not conceived with friendly-usage in mind.
+*Flagbox* was not conceived with friendly-usage in mind.
 It was conceived for efficiency.
-For this purpose friendly-user aspect was not a priority during *flagbox* conception.
+For this purpose friendly-user aspect was not a priority during *Flagbox* conception.
 If you are searching a tool which allows you to make a similar job with a more friendly usage, you can go to the **Credit section**.
-Most of them inspired the creation of *flagbox*.
+Most of them inspired the creation of *Flagbox*.

-*flagbox* is a mark manager.
+*Flagbox* is a mark manager.
 It allows you to save the directory you are in and jump it later.

 ## Basic usage

 Saving a directory is easy.
-If your *flagbox* settings are default settings, when you launch your terminal you have an empty box.
+If your *Flagbox* settings are default settings, when you launch your terminal you have an empty box.
 Type `?` to see your current box content: